 Located at the newly remodeled Dr Wilkinson’s Backyard Resort.
 House of Better is an amalgam of Trevor Logan’s rustic, Southwest-inspired Green Chile Kitchen, and his pop up, Booster Foods Nutrition Kitchen.
 Elevated counter service and a playful, backyard experience are anchored by a wood-fired oven and New Mexican chile roaster.
 It’s that perfect balance between healthy and comfort food.

 Oakville Grocery in Oakville

 A wine country institution since 1881, Oakville Grocery is also California’s longest continually operating grocery store.
 Locals and visitors alike flock to its flagship location in Oakville (they also have a second location in Healdsburg), which is nestled amongst grapevines, rolling hills, and some of the most revered wineries and restaurants in the country.
 This idyllic locale is a vibrant gathering place for vintners and culinary connoisseurs and is one of the best spots in the valley for a quick – but elevated - bite that also includes woodfired pizzas.

-Southside Café in Napa and Yountville
+Southside Café in Napa

 Alfresco Dining with Stunning Views

 Several Napa Valley alfresco dining options come with stunning views of vineyards; others offer breathtaking vistas of forests and hillsides.
 This small group comprises world-class restaurants that happen to have outdoor dining, blending the perfect combination of dinner with a view.

 The Restaurant at Auberge du Soleil in Rutherford